Nebraska State Patrol: Weapons

 Prior to the Glock Model 21SF, troopers carried other Glock Model pistols one of which was the Glock Model 22 .40 S&W which had the Nebraska State Patrol logo and "NSP" etched into the slide of the pistol.
 The NSP authorized various Glock Models over the years including the Glock Model 20 10mm which featured the NSP logo engraved in the slide.

-The Nebraska State Patrol utilizes numerous AR-15 styled rifle's for patrol as well as for the tactical team, some patrol rifles feature the EOTech Holographic Sight equipped on the rifle and have spare magazines attached to the rifle.
+The Nebraska State Patrol utilizes numerous AR-15 styled rifles for patrol as well as for the tactical team.
+Some patrol rifles feature the EOTech Holographic Sight equipped on the rifle and have spare magazines attached to the rifle.

-Currently the agency is training new recruits with the Glock Model 45 a 9mm handgun.
+Currently the agency is training new recruits with the Glock Model 45 9mm handgun.
 The Glock Model 45 has the grip and capacity of a Glock 17 but has the slide of a Glock 19.
-The current troopers will transition to the new 9mm handguns from their current Glock 21SF .45 caliber sidearms which are 9 years old.
+The current troopers will transition to the new 9mm handguns from their current Glock 21SF .45 caliber sidearms, which are 9 years old.